Active Directory: Rights Management Services

-Active Directory Rights Management Services (AD RMS, known as Rights Management Services or RMS before Windows Server 2008) is a server software for information rights management shipped with Windows Server.
-It uses encryption and a form of selective functionality denial for limiting access to documents such as corporate e-mails, Microsoft Word documents, and web pages, and the operations authorized users can perform on them.
-These operations can include viewing, editing, copying, saving as or printing for example.
-IT administrators can create pre-set templates for the convenience of the end user if required.
-However, end users can still define who can access the content in question and set what they can do.
+Active Directory Rights Management Services (AD RMS), previously known as Rights Management Services or RMS before Windows Server 2008, is server software that allows for information rights management, included with Windows Server.
+It uses encryption and selective denial to restrict access to various documents, such as corporate e-mails, Microsoft Word documents, and web pages.
+It also limits the operations authorized users can perform on them, such as viewing, editing, copying, saving, or printing.
+IT administrators can create pre-set templates for end users for convenience, but end users can still define who can access the content and what actions they can take.

 Logical structure

-As a directory service, an Active Directory instance consists of a database and corresponding executable code responsible for servicing requests and maintaining the database.
-The executable part, known as Directory System Agent, is a collection of Windows services and processes that run on Windows 2000 and later.
-Objects in Active Directory databases can be accessed via LDAP, ADSI (a component object model interface), messaging API and Security Accounts Manager services.
+Active Directory is a service comprising a database and executable code.
+It is responsible for managing requests and maintaining the database.
+The Directory System Agent is the executable part, a set of Windows services and processes that run on Windows 2000 and later.
+Accessing the objects in Active Directory databases is possible through various interfaces such as LDAP, ADSI, messaging API, and Security Accounts Manager services.

-Objects
+Objects used

-Active Directory structures are arrangements of information about objects.
-The objects fall into two broad categories: resources (e.g., printers) and security principals (user or computer accounts and groups).
-Security principals are assigned unique security identifiers (SIDs).

-Each object represents a single entity—whether a user, a computer, a printer, or a group—and its attributes.
-Certain objects can contain other objects.
-An object is uniquely identified by its name and has a set of attributes—the characteristics and information that the object represents— defined by a schema, which also determines the kinds of objects that can be stored in the Active Directory.
+Active Directory structures consist of information about objects classified into two categories: resources (such as printers) and security principals (which include user or computer accounts and groups).
+Each security principal is assigned a unique security identifier (SID).
+An object represents a single entity, such as a user, computer, printer, or group, along with its attributes.
+Some objects may even contain other objects within them.
+Each object has a unique name, and its definition is a set of characteristics and information by a schema, which determines the storage in the Active Directory.

-The schema object lets administrators extend or modify the schema when necessary.
-However, because each schema object is integral to the definition of Active Directory objects, deactivating or changing these objects can fundamentally change or disrupt a deployment.
-Schema changes automatically propagate throughout the system.
-Once created, an object can only be deactivated—not deleted.
+Administrators can extend or modify the schema using the schema object when needed.
+However, because each schema object is integral to the definition of Active Directory objects, deactivating or changing them can fundamentally alter or disrupt a deployment.
+Modifying the schema affects the entire system automatically, and new objects cannot be deleted, only deactivated.
 Changing the schema usually requires planning.